 The Antilles Islands are one of the most interesting travel destinations in the Caribbean Sea.
-This paradise destination offer some of the greatest attractions in this part of the world.
-Many tourists from all around the world are coming to this paradise islands to spend their holiday, their honeymoon or just cruise around the Caribbean Sea.
-Back in 1943 Christopher Columbus discovered the Islands of Saba, Sint Eustatius and Sint Maarten.
-Six year later, another discovery followed when Alonso de Ojeda spotted the Islands of Bonaire and Curaçao.
+This paradise destination offers some of the greatest attractions in this part of the world.
+Many tourists from all around the world are coming to this paradise islands to spend their holiday, their honeymoon, or just cruise around the Caribbean Sea.
+Back in 1943 Christopher Columbus discovered the Islands of Saba, Sint Eustatius, and Sint Maarten.
+Six years later, another discovery followed when Alonso de Ojeda spotted the Islands of Bonaire and Curaçao.
 These five Caribbean islands together with Aruba are known as the Netherlands Antilles.
 The islands, located north of Venezuela, were conquered by different countries throughout history and used mainly as military bases.

 Sint Maarten is in the south of the Saint Martin Island, where the other, northern part is French.
 However, there is no official border between the two parts.
 Aruba is very popular with its white, sandy beaches and lots of opportunities for sports.
 Bonaire, on the other hand is well- known for its flamingos and the Washington-Slagbaai National Park Bonaire.

 All of the islands have a tropical climate.
 Beaches are of course better than you can imagine.
 In fact can they be less than perfect with the clear blue waters and almost constantly ideal weather temperature?
 It does not matter if you like busy restaurants, crowded streets, fancy hotels, or quiet getaways, these islands have all you need for a perfect vacation on the Caribbean Sea.